dplassgit/d2lang/docs/overview.md

 ### Externally-defined procedures

-To reference a procedure in the `gcc` runtime library, prepend `EXTERN` before the `PROC` keyword, and don't define the body of the procedure.
+To reference a procedure in the C Standard Library, prepend `EXTERN` before the `PROC` keyword, and don't define the body of the procedure.
 Example:

 ```
+srand: extern proc(n: int)
-rand: extern proc(n: int): int
+rand: extern proc: int
 ```

-The procedure must be a procedure/function in the `gcc` runtime library.
+The procedure must be a procedure/function in the C Standard Library.

 ## Runtime Checks